robamu-org/tmtccmd/docs/index.rst

 This is a small Python framework targeted towards the testing of remote systems like satellites and rovers.
 It simplifies sending and receiving TMTCs (Telemetry and Telecommands) and testing via different communication interfaces.
-This tool can be used either as a command line tool or as a GUI tool.
-The GUI features require a PyQt5 installation.
+This tool can be used either as a command line tool or as a GUI tool which requires a PyQt5 installation.
 This package also has dedicated support to send and receive ECSS PUS packets or other generic CCSDS packets.